Historic Boston church where the Revolution was sparked to host its first play

 “I want everyone to see that we have all something to contribute to our history,” Johnson said.
 “I want everyone to see that it is not a matter of white and Black.
 It is a matter of America.
 It is a matter of progress.
 It is a matter of stakes, it is a matter of tension.
 And not just for Pulling and Byles, but for Cato as well.”

-The 45-minute play, funded in part by a grant from the Mass Cultural Council and will have three performances per week in the church through mid-September.
+The 45-minute play, funded in part by a grant from the Mass Cultural Council, will have three performances per week in the church through mid-September.

 “One thing I hope people will feel is that after they’ve seen this play, they will never see Old North the same way again,” Gabridge said.
 “They will have a different relationship, a deeper relationship to this place than they did before.”